amirkarimistr/amirkarimistr/README.md

 - 🌱 I’m currently learning Python and Django
 - 💬 Ask me anything about flutter and dart
 - 🌏 You can find me in social that is mentioned in top
-- 📨 Or for fast way just send me a Mail in amirkarimistr@gmail.com
+- 📨 Or for fast way just send me a Mail in pzahedi1995@gmail.com
-- ⚡ Fun fact: I Love 🏀Basketball, :electron:Quantom, 🚀Space and 🎮Dota 2
+- ⚡ Fun fact: I Love 🏀Basketball, and 🎮Dota 2

 ### Languages & Tools